Skip to main content

 Written by Payhawk

-Global FX payments in Payhawk refer to cross-border transactions made from your company's GBP or EUR base currency account to recipients in over 60 currencies.
-Currency conversion is handled automatically within the platform, allowing you to pay international supplier invoices or reimburse employees abroad quickly, securely, and in full compliance with international regulations.
+Global FX payments in Payhawk refer to cross-border transactions made from your company's GBP or EUR currency account to recipients in over 60 currencies.
+Currency conversion (FX markup) is handled automatically within the Payhawk platform, allowing you to pay international supplier invoices or reimburse employees abroad quickly, securely, and in full compliance with international regulations.

 Global FX payments in Payhawk are powered by a direct partnership with J.P.
 Morgan and offer a robust, enterprise-grade solution with improved infrastructure, reliability, and global reach.

-Each global FX payment will include both a transfer fee and a foreign exchange (FX) fee, which will be displayed for you to see before confirming the payment, as demonstrated in the following table.
+Each global FX payment through Payhawk will include both a transfer fee and a foreign exchange (FX) markup, which will be displayed for your review before you confirm the payment.

 Destination